 - The Passage Of The Placenta

 In some rare cases, it is highly recommended to call your vet to seek real medical advice if you witness alerting signs.
-We’re detailing them all in The Dog Breeder’s Handbook.
-On top of these possible emergencies, you need to remain attentive and look out for some symptoms of sickness few hours or days after the delivery.
+We’re detailing them all in our bestseller, The Dog Breeder’s Handbook.
+On top of these possible emergencies, you need to remain attentive and look out for some symptoms of sickness a few hours or days after the delivery.

 Canine dystocia, which is a general term used to describe birthing difficulties in dogs and miscarriages, may happen for the entire litter, or just for one or several puppies within a given litter.
 There are many types of canine dystocias in dogs and the most common are the following: